SunPj/java-pirate-2d-game-sover/README.md

 Given
  	- the pirot can move only up and right
- 	- the amount of treasure he collects is the sum of coins all the way pirot get to the destination point
+ 	- the amount of treasure he collects is the sum of coins all the way pirate get to the destination point

 Expected output is an either an object representing a path and amount of treasure pirot has collected or an error denoting that the target position is out of reach.

 Step 1.
 A map consists of only coins where each point can contain specific amount.

 Step 2.
 Assume we need to adapt this solver to an updated game where new items have been introduced.
-So instead of coins the map can make up of rocks wich pirot can't get accross and bombs which pirot can use to blew up rocks on his way.
+So instead of coins the map can make up of rocks wich pirate can't get accross and the bombs which pirate can use to blew up rocks on his way.

 ### Task description: